task-proxemics/XLeRobot/README.md

 - **Rich open-source resources** 📕
     - LeRobot's plug-and-play code🧩 and extensive AI model library🧠
     - Backed by an active, growing community of contributors🧑‍🤝‍🧑
+- **⚠️Safety always matters⚠️**: XLeRobot has inherent physical hardware limitations (low-torque motors, short arm length, wheel-based) that make it physically almost incapable of harming humans, while still maintaining its ability to perform many household tasks.
+  - **Low-torque motors**🦾: Even in the case of accidental contact, the robot is highly unlikely to cause injury.
+Additionally, its torque limitations prevent it from performing high-speed, dynamic movements.
+  - **Short arm length**🦵: In the unlikely event that it's holding a sharp object, the robot can be quickly disabled by tipping over the IKEA cart.
+  - **Wheel-based**🧑‍🦼‍➡️: It cannot climb over obstacles higher than 10cm, so you can easily restrict its movement using blocks or stairs in case of unauthorized access attempts.

 <img width="598" alt="Examples" src="https://github.com/user-attachments/assets/ca418604-13fc-43bf-811a-6036a4455a69" />